 - All samples of threshed grain and sheaf samples must conform to the size and specifications listed below.
 All sheaf samples must be attractively tied in three places with blue or gold (yellow) ties.
 Sheaf grain and forage for seed, leaves should be stripped. - 2.
 Agronomy exhibits may be gathered from areas outside the supervised Agric.
 Exp.
 Programs, but can be shown at only one State Fair. - 3.
 All crop entries prepared and exhibited for competition must have been done by the student. - 4.
 Appropriate exhibits will be entered in Open Class competition by Fair officials.

-IIBITS OF SIX (6) WYC on 10"x14" paperboar ,
+BEST EXHIBITS OF SIX (6) WYOMING PLANTS: Gathered, mounted on 10" x 14" paperboard and identified by student.

 CLASS 1 Common Weeds CLASS 4 Noxious Weed

 CLASS 2 Grasses CLASS 5 Poisonous Plants

 CLASS 3 Legumes